 Your engineers will need to make regular trips to the data centre, so reducing how far they have to travel will have a significant impact on their working day.
 Additionally, if something goes wrong with your IT equipment and your system is down, do you want them to visit the data centre an hour away, or the one four hours away?

 So choosing between an edge or inner-city data centre here depends not only on how close the data centre is to your office, but also travel times and convenience.
-Inner-city data centres will often have better public transport connections, but if your engineers have a van of equipment they need to drive over, an edge data centre will have much less congested roads.
-Additionally you have the option of picking an edge data centre that is also close to other useful resources, like a hotel or an airport.
+Inner-city data centres will often have better public transport connections, but if your engineers have a van of equipment they need to drive over, an edge data centre will have much less congested roads and more parking.
+Additionally, you have the option of picking an edge data centre that is close to other useful resources, like a hotel or an airport.

-Latency is the time taken between you issuing a command and the server responding.
+Latency is the time taken between issuing a command and the server responding.
 This could be, for example, an employee trying to open a file or it could be a customer trying to open a webpage.
 Latency impacts every interaction you have with your server.
-The higher it is (i.e. the longer it takes), the greater the productivity loss and the more frustrated users become.
+The higher it is (i.e. the longer it takes), the greater the productivity loss and the more frustration users experience.

 The inner-city tech hub data centre – pros and cons

-An inner-city data centre will be much more appealing to you if your office is also in the dead-centre of a city, but it's still worth weighing up the pros and cons.
+An inner-city data centre will appeal to you if your office is also in the centre of a city, but it's still worth weighing up the pros and cons.

 - Good connectivity – Thanks to city infrastructure and proximity to internet exchanges